 interesting places and curiosities

-A holiday in apartments in Rome can be the occasion in which to discover tucked away corners of the Eternal City.
+A holiday in an apartment in Rome can be the occasion in which to discover tucked away corners of the Eternal City.
 Rome is so rich in things to see, that tourists are often forced to limit themselves to visiting the more celebrated monuments.
 We recommend two itineraries so as to see a different Rome, over and above the classical Forum and Colosseum.

 Legends and curiosities of Saint Peter’s Basilica

 The celebrated Pietà, commissioned to Michelangelo by Cardinal Giovanni Bilhères de Lagraulas, French ambassador to Rome, and that one can admire in the first chapel of the right-hand aisle of Saint Peter’s, is one of the great master’s most important works, and the only one to have been signed by him.

 It is told that the great artist, that was then 24 and still little known, hearing the opinion of some art experts who were praising his work but attributing it to Cristoforo Solari, was piqued and decided to put the author’s true name on it, by signing the belt that girth’s the Madonna’s breast.

 The "Coronation Wheel"